empathyco/solid-oh-my-pod/README.md

 ## Log In
 When log in you will be asked for a Pod provider, either Solid Community or Inrupt.

-Learn how to get a Solid Pod [here](https://solid.inrupt.com/get-a-solid-pod).
+Learn how to get a Solid Pod [here](https://solid.inrupt.com/get-a-solid-pod) or [here](https://solid.inrupt.com/get-a-solid-pod).

-This is the login screen.
-The sign in and resgister links will redirect you to the website of the providers you may choose.
+This is the Log In screen.
+The Sign In and resgister links will redirect you to the website of the provider you may choose.

  ![Login](https://github.com/empathyco/solid-pods-management/blob/master/docs/img/login.jpg)